antiSocialNet/antisocial-friends/README.md

 }
 ```

-**db** is an abstract data store that will be called when the app needs to
+**dbAdaptor** is an abstract data store that will be called when the app needs to
 store or retrieve data from the database.
 For a simple example implementation
 see app.js for a simple memory store implementation of the methods and a loopback
 application adaptor below.
 Yours should implement the required methods to work